attearturo/TestServerProdoc/README.md

 ## Available Scripts

+First at all, you will need install the Node modules from npm like this:

+### `$ npm intall`

-You just need to open the server on your localhost with:
+Then you just need to open the server on your localhost with:

 ### `$ node server.js`